News

 Prohibited AI practices

 In addition to AI literacy, certain AI practices have also been prohibited since 2 February 2025.
-Even if organizations believe they are not using prohibited AI, this may not always be the case.
+Even if organisations believe they are not using prohibited AI, this may not always be the case.
 The AI Act currently lists eight prohibited AI practices, and the European Commission published (draft) guidelines on 4 February 2025 (see here).
 Future blog posts in this series will cover these eight practices in more detail.

 Each AI system must be assessed to determine whether it falls under one of the prohibited practices.
 The European Commission reviews this list annually, which means additional practices could be added or removed in the coming years.

-Take action now: Do the AI Scan!
+Take action now: do the AI Scan!

-In conclusion, compliance with the AI Act requires a structured approach within your organization.
+In short, compliance with the AI Act requires a structured approach within your organization.
 We are here to help you identify and classify AI systems and implement the applicable obligations.
 Together with an external partner, we offer a three-step process: a knowledge session, an AI scan, and implementation.
 These steps align with the roadmap now also recommended by the AP.